wp-plugins/the-events-calendar-shortcode/readme.txt

 == Frequently Asked Questions ==

+= What are the shortcode Options: =
+* Basic shortcode: [ecs-list-events]
+* cat - Represents event category. [ecs-list-events cat='festival']
+* limit - Total number of events to show.
+Default is 5. [ecs-list-events limit='3']
+* order - Order of the events to be shown.
+Value can be 'ASC' or 'DESC'.
+Default is 'ASC'.
+Order is based on event date. [ecs-list-events order='DESC']
+* date - To show or hide date.
+Value can be 'true' or 'false'.
+Default is true. [ecs-list-events eventdetails='false']
+* message - Message to show when there are no events.
+Defaults to 'There are no upcoming events at this time.'
+* viewall - Determines whether to show 'View all events' button or not.
+Values can be 'true' or 'false'.
+Default to 'true' [ecs-list-events cat='festival' limit='3' order='DESC' viewall='false']

 = How do I use this shortcode in a widget? =

 * You can put the shortcode in a text widget.